 The Department of Politics at the University of York has a long-established international reputation as a centre for postgraduate study in political philosophy.
-We typically welcome 20+ postgraduate students each year to read for our two interlinked MA programmes in Political Philosophy and Political Philosophy (The Idea of Toleration).
+We typically welcome 20+ postgraduate students each year to read for our two interlinked MA programmes in Political Philosophy and Political and Legal Theory: Toleration.

 Our postgraduate students come from all over the world, as well as from a variety of institutions in the U.K. The size of our MA programme means that we always have a lively community of graduate students in political philosophy, with events such as the bi-weekly Morrell Political Theory Workshop providing a focus for staff and students working in the area.

 Each year the Geoffrey Heselton Prize (worth £500) is awarded to the best dissertation written by a student on the programme.
-Generously funded by the Morrell Trust in memory of one of its most distinguished and dedicated Trustees, the Prize is awarded to the student producing the best dissertation on the MAs in Political Philosophy.
+Generously funded by the Morrell Trust in memory of one of its most distinguished and dedicated Trustees, the Prize is awarded to the student producing the best dissertation on the MA in Political & Legal Thoery: Toleration.

-The structure of our two MA programmes – in Political Philosophy and Political Philosophy (The Idea of Toleration) – are similar, with students taking four modules (two each in the Autumn and Spring Terms) and then writing a 13-15,000 word dissertation on the subject of their choice during the Summer Term and over the Summer Vacation.
+The structure of our two MA programmes – in Political Philosophy and Political and Legal Theory: Toleration – are similar, with students completing compulsory and optional modules during the Autumn and Spring terms before writing a dissertation on the subject of their choice during the Summer Term and over the Summer Vacation.

-On both MA degrees, students are encouraged to write on whatever issue in political theory most interests them, and the pluralism of the department means that there are few restrictions on subject matter.
+On both MA degrees, students are encouraged to write on whatever issue most interests them, and the pluralism of the department means that there are few restrictions on subject matter.

 The Geoffrey Heselton Prize (worth £500), funded by the Morrell Trust, is awarded every year to the best dissertation written by a student on our MA programme.

-Through the generosity of the C & JB Morrell Trust, we have up to eight studentships available for 2011-12 to students reading for the MA in Political Philosophy (The Idea of Toleration).
-These studentships cover home fees, plus a contribution of £2000 towards living costs.
-There is no separate application for Morrell funding: applicants to the MA in Political Philosophy (The Idea of Toleration) should simply indicate on their application that they wish to be considered for this funding.
+Through the generosity of the C & JB Morrell Trust, we have up to ten studentships available for 2013-14 to students reading for the MA in Political and Legal Theory: Toleration.
+These studentships cover home fees.
+There is no separate application for Morrell funding: all applicants to the MA in Political and Legal Theory: Toleration who hold an offer by Monday 15 July 2014 will be considered for this funding.
 (NB.
 These studentships are only available for this degree, and are not available to those applying to our other MA course in Political Philosophy.)

 Professor Matt Matravers BSc (Econ), PhD (LSE)